buildkite/on-demand/agent-scheduler/README.md

 ## Deploy using the Serverless Application Model on the command line

 The AWS SAM CLI is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.

 To use the AWS SAM CLI, you need the following tools: